beling/book-pl/src/ch05-03-method-syntax.md

 ### Multiple `impl` Blocks

 Each struct is allowed to have multiple `impl` blocks.
-For example, Listing 5-15 is equivalent to the code shown in Listing 5-16, which has each method in its own `impl` block.
+For example, listing 5-15 is equivalent to the code shown in listing 5-16, which has each method in its own `impl` block.

 ```rust